vhok/notes/javascript-terminology.md

 # JavaScript Terminology
+What the rumpelstiltskin principle has taught us is that to name something empowers you.
+But, to truly understand is to know the nuances.
 ## Expressions vs. Statements
 A **statement** is an instruction that is executed by a program, whereas, an **expression** is a piece of code that produces a value.
 ## Callback Function vs. Function Definition